Dipeshtwis/curriculum-html-css/html5.md

 ## Learning objectives

-- Apply best practices in HTML code
+- Apply best practices in HTML code.
-- Use semantic HTML tags
+- Use semantic HTML tags.
-- Use CSS selectors correctly, 397: Use CSS box model
+- Use CSS selectors correctly.
+- Use CSS box model.

 ### Estimated time: 2h

 ## Semantic tags

-Semantic tags (also known as HTML5 semantic tags) are a set of HTML tags introduced in HTML5 that help us to give more semantics to the markup of a website.
-For example, instead of using `div` tags to group elements, we can use a `header`, `nav` or `section` tags.
+Semantic tags (also known as HTML5 semantic tags) are a set of HTML tags introduced in HTML5 that allow developers to more accurately describe the relationship between HTML elements on a webpage.
+For example, instead of using `div` tags to group elements we can use `header`, `nav` or `section` tags depending on what specific type of group of elements we are trying to make.

 ### Why are they important?